-Economic capitalism has a psychological twin.
-We would not by as stricken by its presence as we are with economic capitalism, but if we look into the subtle details of our interior universe we see it’s there.
+Economic capitalism has a psychological twin, one that is not as bold and brash as its profit-obsessed counterpart, but if we look into the subtle details of our interior universe we find it hidden there.

-Emotional capitalism.
-The one in which our emotional abilities are our capital.
+This is emotional capitalism, in which our emotional abilities are our capital.
 An entire branch of positive psychology focuses on the four currencies of psychological capital: self-efficacy, optimism, hope, and perseverance.
-All four were tested individually and together, and their usefulness in obtaining personal, social and professional/ organizational benefits has been proven empirically.
-It was only intuitive that these beautiful character traits would produce equally beautiful results.
+All four were tested individually and together, and their usefulness in obtaining personal, social and professional/organisational benefits has been proven empirically.
+It is only natural that these beautiful character traits would produce equally beautiful results.

-But life does not consider the psychological models that are fashionable and stubbornly show us that, in addition to the trampoline failure, the one that propels us to even more advanced peaks of development, after a small unpleasant detour, there is still failure-failure, that is, the one that can never be transformed into success, the irrecoverable one.
-And it is not reserved only for those most unfortunate among us.
+Yet life does not always consider the psychological models that are fashionable, but stubbornly show us that, in addition to the “trampoline failure”—one that propels us to even more advanced peaks of development after a small unpleasant detour—there is still failure-failure; that is, the failure that can never be transformed into success, the failure from which we cannot recover.
+This kind of failure is not reserved only for those most unfortunate among us.
 Instead, we all experience it at some point in life.

-Even in our conversations, although we don’t even realize it, we have the expectation that others will adapt to our pace – that’s what the good manners of conversation require.
-“People with communication impairments are often excluded from conversation and chit chat because its etiquette of these situations does nothing to allow them time to express what they wish to say…” When we are dealing with a person with cognitive disabilities (such as the increasingly common Alzheimer’s), we realize that there are people who experience time as a different dimension than we understand it, and this does not make them any second less valuable.
-Moreover, it is only a matter of time before we ourselves become out of sync with the etiquette.
+Even in our conversations, although we often don’t realise it, we have the expectation that others will adapt to our pace; that’s what the good manners of conversation require.
+“People with communication impairments are often excluded from conversation and chit chat because its etiquette of these situations does nothing to allow them time to express what they wish to say…” When we are dealing with a person with cognitive disabilities (such as the increasingly common Alzheimer’s), we realise that there are people who experience time as a different dimension than we understand it, and this does not make them any less valuable.
+Moreover, it is only a matter of time before we ourselves become out of sync with the “etiquette.”

-“Why is it that we assume certain ways of being in the world are a waste of time?”
-Swinton rhetorically asks.
+“Why is it that we assume that certain ways of being in the world are a waste of time?”
+Swinton asks.

 The vocation of failure

 We have become accustomed to seeing our religion as a transactional relationship, in which man gives good deeds and receives blessings in return.
-But consider, for example, the early Christians and the persecutions they suffered for two centuries, beginning with the Great Fire of Rome (64 AD) and until Emperor Constantine issued the Edict of Milan, by which he legalized the Christian religion (313 AD).
-Can we speak of Christianity succeeding in those centuries, when Christians died without anyone ever being able to count their dead?
-Accused of cannibalism (because they shared with “the body and blood of Christ”), of incest (because they secretly organized agape – meals of brotherly love), being ex officio viewed with suspicion by members of the majority religion because they did not offer sacrifices to the Roman gods?
+But consider, for example, the early Christians and the persecutions they suffered for two centuries, beginning with the Great Fire of Rome (64 AD) up until Emperor Constantine issued the Edict of Milan, by which he legalised the Christian religion (313 AD).
+Can we speak of Christianity “succeeding” in those centuries, when Christians died in such numbers that no-one could count the dead?
+Accused of cannibalism (because they shared with each other “the body and blood of Christ”), of incest (because they secretly organised agape meals—meals of brotherly love), being ex officio and viewed with suspicion by members of the majority religion because they did not offer sacrifices to the Roman gods: was this a success?
 Of course not.
 To die a martyr, the Bible says (in Paul’s Epistle to the Corinthians), is not a success in itself.

 Failure taken out from under the mat

 The notion of a survivable evil seems to me to be more realistic.
-Writer Elizabeth Gilbert spoke in a disturbing essay about the suffering that remains after the loss of a loved one, and her description invites responsibility: “Grief…will be done with you, eventually.
+Writer Elizabeth Gilbert writes in a disturbing essay about the suffering that remains after the loss of a loved one, and her description invites responsibility: “Grief…will be done with you, eventually.
 And when it is done, it will leave.
 But to stiffen, to resist, and to fight it is to hurt yourself.”
 Journalist Maria Popova commented on this quote and said that “out of the burning embers of the loss arises an ashen humility, true to its shared Latin root with the word humus.
-We are made “of the earth” —we bow down low, we become crust, and each breath seems to draw from the magmatic center of the planet that is our being.”
+We are made ‘of the earth’—we bow down low, we become crust, and each breath seems to draw from the magmatic center of the planet that is our being.”
 But only when we accept and experience the pain, writes Popova, can we begin to live again.

-If we live our failures as they are, without feeling the need to sweep them under the carpet of positivism that claims we should expect perfection, we can recognize that they are part of our lives.
-For a short time, they may even get confused with our identity.
-(Never permanently.)
-When we allow ourselves to suffer, to feel our pain, we recognize in the ability to experience negative emotions our condition as beings with intense spiritual lives.
-And, even if our suffering makes us seemingly vulnerable in a world that is not waiting for us, it is better to be vulnerable, but honest with what we feel.
-It is better to be grieved, but willing to wait for God Himself to give a broader meaning to our pain, in His time.
-The world, given its hurry, is no longer waiting even after itself.
+If we live our failures as they are, without feeling the need to sweep them under the carpet of positivism that claims we should expect perfection, we can recognise that they are part of our lives.
+For a short time, they may even get confused with our identity (but never permanently).
+When we allow ourselves to suffer, to feel our pain, we recognise in the ability to experience negative emotions our condition as beings with intense spiritual lives.
+And, even if our suffering makes us seemingly vulnerable in a world that does not wait for us, it is better to be vulnerable yet honest with what we feel.
+It is better to be grieved, yet willing to wait for God Himself to give a broader meaning to our pain, in His time.
+The world, because of its hurry, is no longer waiting even after itself.

 By cultural standards, inefficiently exploiting my resources, whatever they may be—my time, my character, my opportunities—can be considered a failure.
-But this is a view that is not only cruel, but also unjust to human nature, the one limited to the paradox of recognizing, helplessly, its own shortcomings in thousands of forms.
-We can spend a lifetime running from failure, ceaselessly training ourselves for performance and hoping that success will bring with it the fulfillment we all seek.
-But this is too fierce of a battle and we do not even need to win it.
+But this is a view that is not only cruel, but unjust to human nature, a nature limited to the paradox of helplessly recognising its shortcomings in a thousand forms.
+We can spend a lifetime running from failure, ceaselessly training ourselves for performance and hoping that success will bring the fulfillment we seek.
+But this is too fierce of a battle—and we do not even need to win it.

-Christianity comes with such an atypical vision that, in a superficial assessment, it becomes a target for ridicule.
-The Bible teaches that no failure and no loss can separate us (without our will) from the one thing that can truly accomplish us. “neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord,” Paul wrote.
+Christianity offers such a contrasting vision that, in a superficial assessment, it becomes a target for ridicule.
+The Bible teaches that no failure and no loss can separate us (without our will) from the one thing that can truly complete us.
+“Neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord,” Paul wrote.

 The thief on the cross is an already famous example.
-He had one life and he lived it so miserably that the society wanted his expulsion from this existence in the most degrading procession: by public execution.
-But in the last hour of his seemingly wasted time, the robber recovers the purpose he no longer has, physically, the time to rehabilitate.
-He recognizes in Christ the salvation he needs and receives it, and his life ends, like a kaleidoscope that moved a single time, with a picture completely different from the one in which he had lived his years before.
+He had one life and he lived it so miserably that society wanted his expulsion from this existence in the most degrading manner: public execution.
+But in the last hour of his seemingly wasted time, the thief recovers the purpose he no longer possesses physically—the time to rehabilitate.
+He recognises in Christ the salvation he needs and receives it.
+His life ends, like a kaleidoscope that was given a single twist, with a picture completely different from the one in which he had lived his years before.

-God’s love is not the guarantee that any failure is surmountable, but it guarantees that any failure is permeable.
+God’s love does not guarantee that any failure is surmountable, but it guarantees that any failure is permeable.
 This love is the one thing that is able to bring a ray of the light of another world into the darkness of failure or loss.

 Submerged in this love, we rewrite our priorities according to a grammar known only to God and to us.
-But a rule that we all share, regardless of the declination of our failures, is that one can live without success, but not without hope.
+But a rule that we all share, regardless of the conjugation of our failures, is that we can live without success, but not without hope.